 Educational Science (MSc)

-The Master’s specialisation in Educational Sciences offers students cutting-edge insights into how individuals develop and learn and how education can be optimized to include every learner.
-Students practice translating the implications of this knowledge to educational practices including instruction, social interaction, and assessment.
+The Master’s specialisation Educational Science offers students cutting-edge insights into how individuals develop and learn and how education can be optimized to include every learner.
+Students practice translating the implications of this research to educational practices including instruction, social interaction, and assessment.
 Because learning and education are not ‘one-size-fits-all’ phenomena, individual differences between children receive ample attention.

-This specialization offers a unique multidisciplinary approach: you will study children’s learning processes from a cognitive-psychological, social-emotional, and neurodevelopmental perspective.
-In addition to this multidisciplinary focus on the learning and developing child, the programme addresses the impact that the social and educational environment have, including teachers.
+This specialisation offers a unique multidisciplinary approach: you will study children’s learning processes from a cognitive-psychological, social-emotional, and neurodevelopmental perspective.
+In addition to this multidisciplinary focus on education and the learning and developing child, the programme addresses the impact that the social and educational environment have, including teachers.
 You practise with critical reflection from different, sometimes opposing, (theoretical) viewpoints.
-At the core of the programme as a whole is the idea that the Master’s student develops a critical attitude towards research and practices in the field of learning and education, as well as the skills needed to bridge the gap between theory, research, and educational practice.
+At the core of the programme is the idea that the Master’s student develops a critical attitude towards research and practices in the field of learning and education, as well as the skills needed to bridge the gap between theory, research, and educational practice.

 Educational Sciences addresses questions such as: